quintonn/blog/README.md

 Instant Blog Creator.
 Quickly and easily create a new blog without any code or infrastructure required.

 # TODO
-Adding instructions here for how to clone and add custom content
+Adding instructions here for how to fork and add custom content